 In the next section, we are going to talk about the most common usage of MediatR, “Requests”.

-Requests with MediatR
+Requests With MediatR

 There are two types of requests in MediatR.
 One that returns a value, and one that doesn’t.
 Often this corresponds to reads/queries (returning a value) and writes/commands (usually doesn’t return a value).